Getting great foam from your Snow Blow Cannon.

-The Snow Blow Cannon's performance can be affected by a lack of water flow, which can come from areas in the canon becoming blocked.
-So check the following places out to see if there are any blockages.
+The Snow Blow Cannon's performance can be affected by a lack of water flow, which can be caused by areas in the canon becoming blocked.
+So check out the following places to see if there is any dirt or grit causing a blockage.
 You can find a link to our guide on pulling the cannon apart down the bottom of this section.

 - The breather hole for the Snow Blow Cannon bottle is blocked.
 On the top side of the round brass piece that screws onto the bottle, there is a small hole that allows air into the bottle.
 If this becomes blocked it can stop the cannon from being able to suck up the liquid from the bottle.
 It can be quickly cleaned out with a paperclip or a pin.

 - The intake hole for the snow solution is blocked.
 Inside the brass barb that holds the clear plastic tube, there is a small hole in the middle that needs to be clean to be able to suck up the Snow Job solution.
 Remove the clear plastic tube, and poke a paperclip or pin up through the barb and into the small hole in the centre, to clean it out.